invoiceninja/dockerfiles/charts/invoiceninja/README.md

 ## Upgrading

+### To 0.10.0

+The following chart dependencies have been upgraded.
+- MariaDB
+- Redis
+- Nginx
+- Bitnami common

+Please take note that this upgrade MariaDB from 10.5 to 10.6.
+Please backup your database before proceeding.

 ### To 0.8.0

 To improve the accessibility of this chart to regular users.
 Some of the defaults have been changed.
 This include: